 Cobb's Quay Marina

-To reach Cobb's Quay Marina, enter Poole Harbour by the main Swash Channel from Poole Bar buoy; or from the east via the North Channel or Middle Ship Channel.
+To reach Cobb’s Quay Marina, enter Poole Harbour by the main Swash Channel from Poole Bar buoy; or from the east via the shallower East Looe Channel.
+Go up-harbour via the North Channel or Middle Ship Channel.
 Pass Poole Quay and transit the lifting bridges.
 Follow the buoyed channel to the marina.
-Cobb's Quay offers 850- marina berths (max LOA: 25m) and 240 dry stack berths (max LOA: 10m); fuel (petrol/diesel); gas; boat lifting and storage ashore; slipway; laundry facilities; restaurant and bar; brokerage; chandlery; convenience store; and Wi-Fi.

-Located within the beautiful, sheltered waters of Poole Harbour, this award-winning 5 Gold Anchor marina offers permanent and visitor berths, swinging moorings, Versadock and storage ashore.
-On-site car parking and full marina and boatyard facilities including 24-hour manned security, 24-hour fuel, slipway, on-site hotel, bar and restaurant.
-Call on VHF Ch 80 or 37, call sign 'Salterns Marina'.
+Salterns Marina – Located within the beautiful entrance of Poole Harbour this prestigious Marina offers permanent and visitor berths, swinging moorings, Versa dock and storage ashore.
+Customer car parking and full marina and boatyard facilities include 24-hour manned security, 24-hour fuel, showers and laundry area, private member’s slipway, hoists, chandlery and a brokerage sales office.
+Call on VHF Ch 80 with call sign ‘Salterns Marina’.